opnfv/kvmfornfv/docs/userguide/Ftrace.debugging.tool.userguide.rst

 Publishing Ftrace logs:
 -----------------------
-The generated trace log is pushed to `artifacts`_ by kvmfornfv-upload-artifact.sh script available in releng which will be triggered as a part of kvmfornfv daily job.
+The generated trace log is pushed to `artifacts`_ by kvmfornfv-upload-artifact.sh script available in releng which will be triggered as a part of kvm4nfv daily job.
 The `trigger`_ in the script is.,

 .. code:: bash